MichaelLLi/evalITR/README.md

 consider a case with 20% budget constraint (`budget` = 0.2).
 The model will identify the top 20% of units who benefit from the treatment most and assign them to with the treatment.
-We train the model through sample splitting, with the `ratio` between the train and test sets determined by the ratio argument.
-Specifically, we allocate 70% of the data to train the model, while the remaining 30% is used as testing data (`ratio` = 0.7).
+We train the model through sample splitting, with the `split_ratio` between the train and test sets determined by the `split_ratio` argument.
+Specifically, we allocate 70% of the data to train the model, while the remaining 30% is used as testing data (`split_ratio` = 0.7).

 ``` r
 library(tidyverse)